isha-archives/dwara/README.md

 The architecture and configuration is quite general and allows almost any kind of data workflow to be achieved via an extensible Java API.
 However, the configuration can be a little complex, and there is a moderate to steep learning curve in understanding how the system works.

-Our aim of open sourcing Dwara is to encourage other institutions to make use of our work and contribute to the project, so that we build a community and become less dependent on our core development team.
+Our aim of open sourcing Dwara is to encourage other institutions to make use of our work and contribute to the project, so that we build a community around it and become less dependent on our core development team.

 Any questions or suggestions are welcome - please use the discussions page for the same.